Agriculture on the islands

 The majority of the small islands developing states are heavily dependent on agriculture.
 The table below shows the percentage of the population engaged in agriculture.
 The agricultural population is defined as all people that depend on agriculture, forestry, fishing, and hunting for their livelihoods.

-In 30 of the SIDS, at least one fifth of the population is engaged in agriculture.
+In 30 of the small island countries at least one fifth of the population is engaged in agriculture.
 Even where agriculture’s contribution to GDP is small, a substantial part of the population may still be involved.
 For instance, in the Bahamas and Antigua-Barbuda, agriculture makes about the same contribution to GDP, but as a percentage, Antigua-Barbuda has nine times as many people working in the agricultural sector as the Bahamas.
 In the Seychelles, agriculture makes a contribution of less than 2 % to GDP, yet almost three-quarters of the population is engaged in agriculture.

 It is also noticeable that in each of these countries the fraction of the population engaged in agriculture has decreased significantly over the period 2000 to 2010.
 However, in absolute terms, due to the growing populations on each island, the number of people engaged in agriculture may well have increased.